airbytehq/airbyte/docs/integrations/sources/google-adwords.md

 | SSL connection | Yes |
 | Namespaces | No |

-### Performance considerations

-This source is constrained by whatever API limits are set for the Google Adwords Manager that is used.
-You can read more about those limits in the [google developer docs](https://developers.google.com/adwords/api/faq#access).
+This Adwords source wraps the [Singer Adwords Tap](https://github.com/singer-io/tap-adwords).

+## Supported Tables

+Several tables and their data are available from this source \(accounts, campaigns, ads, etc.\) For a comprehensive output schema [look at the Singer tap schema files](https://github.com/singer-io/tap-adwords/tree/master/tap_adwords/schemas).

-## Getting started
+## Getting Started (Airbyte Open-Source / Airbyte Cloud)

-### Requirements
+#### Requirements

 * Google Adwords Manager Account with an approved Developer Token \(note: In order to get API access to Google Adwords, you must have a "manager" account.
 This must be created separately from your standard account.
-You can find more information about this distinction in the [google ads docs](https://ads.google.com/home/tools/manager-accounts/).\)
+You can find more information about this distinction in the [Google Ads docs](https://ads.google.com/home/tools/manager-accounts/).\)

-### Setup guide

 This guide will provide information as if starting from scratch.
 Please skip over any steps you have already completed.